sensein/assertion-evidence-paper/readme.md

 ## Overview

-This repository hosts the code and data (i.e., ontologies) associated with the paper titled "Bridging the Scientific Knowledge Gap and Reproducibility: A Survey of Provenance, Assertion, and Evidence Ontologies".
-The paper has been submitted to [The Web Conference](https://www2025.thewebconf.org/).
+This repository hosts the code and data (i.e., ontologies) associated with the paper titled **"Bridging the Scientific Knowledge Gap and Reproducibility: A Survey of Provenance, Assertion, and Evidence Ontologies"**.
+The paper has been accepted to [The Web Conference](https://www2025.thewebconf.org/).

 If you find this resource valuable and use it into your work, please consider citing it using the following reference: